ROAD WORK, TRAFFIC, WEATHER: Wednesday watch

 ROAD WORK

-35th/Graham – Major intersection work including the long-planned signal starts in the next day or two; here’s the construction alert.

-Delridge project – Avoid Delridge/Orchard if you can; that’s a major work spot for the next month or so.
+Delridge project – Delridge/Orchard work is a key pointo of the work for the next month or so.

 TRANSIT